User Generated Content Examples: 16 Inspiring Galleries

 This User Generated Content example features a stylish UGC gallery that matches the look and feel of this popular Dutch getaway.
 Adding a User Generated Content gallery to the site gives prospective visitors the opportunity to get a real feel of the location and push them to book their holidays there.

 Alfa sells quality footwear, covering disciplines such as hiking, hunting and cross-country skiing.
-Alfa is one of Norway’s oldest footwear brands, but is moving with the times and have chosen to incorporate UGC in its marketing strategy.
+Alfa is one of Norway’s oldest footwear brands, but is moving with the times and has chosen to incorporate UGC in its content marketing strategies.

 As many other sporting goods brands will testify, the addition of social proof is paramount to the shopper, as the sports kit is verified in action – the consumer needs to see how the product performs in the activities they are destined for.